 Timeline for Withdrawal from Dilaudid

 Dilaudid withdrawal syndrome often lasts 5-7 days.
 Although a week is the typical time frame, there is quite a bit of individual variability.
 Several different interacting factors can affect the length and symptoms of a Dilaudid withdrawal.
 For example, how much of the drug an individual typically took daily, how long they have been taking, and how they took the drug.
 When the drug is injected or snorted, it typically produces more severe and prolonged withdrawal symptoms.
-Individual differences in metabolism is also an essential factor.
+Individual differences in metabolism are also an essential factor.

 Because of Diulaudids’ relatively brief half-life, individuals abusing the drug may begin experiencing nausea, restlessness, irritability, and anxiety within 4-8 hours after the last use.
 Withdrawal symptoms will continue to intensify.
-For most individuals, symptoms of withdrawal will reach its peak within 12-48 hours.
+For most individuals, symptoms of withdrawal will reach their peak within 12-48 hours.
 However, in many cases, people still have severely distressing symptoms for 3-4 days.
 The most common symptoms are nausea, vomiting, diarrhea, profuse sweating, fever, chills, muscle spasms, body aches, insomnia, anxiety, depression, and severe cravings.
 Some individuals become confused, depressed, and even suicidal.

-Relapse potential during opiate withdrawal is high during all stages, but particularly high as the withdrawal symptoms become more intense.
+Relapse potential during opiate withdrawal is high during all stages but particularly high as the withdrawal symptoms become more intense.
 For this reason, rapid detoxification might be the best treatment option for many.

 Benefits of Dilaudid Rapid Detox